About — The Invisible Threads Lab™

 Kate had covered enough of the world to know that wasn't just burnout.
 The roots run deeper.
 When people operate in survival mode — fight, flight, freeze, appeasement — they can't think clearly, collaborate, or lead well.
 Without a way to stabilize and reset, these patterns seep into classrooms, newsrooms, boardrooms, and Congress.

-This work became the Invisible Threads Impact Lab — built to address the ties between mental health and democracy that most social and political renewal efforts still overlook.
+These approaches define the Invisible Threads Lab™ — built to address the ties between brain health and democracy that most social and political renewal efforts still overlook.

 Kate found a way through.
 The Lab exists to make sure others don't have to find it alone.